syncfusion-content/winui-docs/winui/Installation/web-installer/how-to-install.md

 **Option 2: Uninstall the WinUI from Windows Control Panel**

-You can uninstall all the installed products by selecting the **Syncfusion&reg; Essential Studio&reg; {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall WinUI alone by selecting the **Syncfusion Essential Studio for WinUI {version}** entry (element 2 in the below screenshot) from the Windows control panel.
+You can uninstall all the installed products by selecting the **Syncfusion Essential Studio {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall WinUI alone by selecting the **Syncfusion Essential Studio for WinUI {version}** entry (element 2 in the below screenshot) from the Windows control panel.

 ![Control Panel](images/Step-by-Step-Installation_img22.png)

-N> If the **Syncfusion&reg; Essential Studio&reg; for WinUI {version}** entry is selected from the Windows control panel, the Syncfusion&reg; Essential Studio&reg; WinUI alone will be removed and the below default MSI uninstallation window will be displayed.
+N> If the **Syncfusion Essential Studio for WinUI {version}** entry is selected from the Windows control panel, the Syncfusion Essential Studio WinUI alone will be removed and the below default MSI uninstallation window will be displayed.

-1. The Syncfusion&reg; WinUI Web Installer's welcome wizard will be displayed.
+1. The Syncfusion WinUI Web Installer's welcome wizard will be displayed.
 Click the Next button

     ![Welcome wizard uninstall](images/Step-by-Step-Installation_img2.png)